-Opening Spaces is a vital capital project focused on significantly enhancing the visitor experience.
-Our goals include preserving the Chapel as a unique public art site and spiritual space, serving our growing audiences and setting the stage for programmatic expansion.
+Opening Spaces is a vital capital project focused on enriching the Rothko Chapel experience by preserving the Chapel as a unique public art site and spiritual space, and featuring a new north campus and expanded green spaces.

-Recognizing that the grounds are an extension of the Chapel itself, new and enhanced greenspaces for reflection, including the creation of a new meditation garden, will foster a sense of sanctuary and emphasize the relationship between our buildings and the neighborhood.
+Recognizing that the grounds are an extension of the Chapel experience, the reconfigured campus will feature improved access and unobstructed views of the Chapel and Barnett Newman's Broken Obelisk, emphasizing the unity of the buildings and grounds.
+Open landscapes and new green spaces for reflection, including the creation of a new meditation garden, will foster a sense of sanctuary and enhance the connection to the neighborhood.

-Fortifying the Chapel's endowment will provide ongoing funding for the maintenance of our new and restored properties and for expanded programming and operations.
+Growing the Chapel's endowment will provide ongoing funding for the maintenance of new and restored properties and for expanded programming and operations.

 Principal Architect: Architecture Research Office